 Fayad ZA, Mani V, Woodward M, et al. Rationale and design of dal-PLAQUE: a study assessing efficacy and safety of dalcetrapib on progression or regression of atherosclerosis using magnetic resonance imaging and 18F-fluorodeoxyglucose positron emission tomography/computed tomography.
 Am Heart J 2011;162:214-221.e2.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Noninvasive Imaging, Prevention, Vascular Medicine, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Computed Tomography, Magnetic Resonance Imaging, Nuclear Imaging, Hypertension
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Noninvasive Imaging, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Novel Agents, Statins, Computed Tomography, Magnetic Resonance Imaging, Nuclear Imaging, Hypertension

 Keywords: Inflammation, Coronary Artery Disease, Follow-Up Studies, Plaque, Atherosclerotic, Sulfhydryl Compounds, Cholesterol, LDL, Tomography, X-Ray Computed, Standard of Care, Quinolines, Peripheral Arterial Disease, Magnetic Resonance Imaging, Positron-Emission Tomography, Fluorodeoxyglucose F18, Cholesterol Ester Transfer Proteins, C-Reactive Protein, Maximum Tolerated Dose, Confidence Intervals, Triglycerides, Lipoproteins, HDL, Hypertension, Diabetes Mellitus